yuruki/disc-golf-testament/README.md

 Aha, this video says that the throw is like a whip, that the movement starts from the base and moves up the body and out to the disc.
 Makes sense.
 Well, I combined the lawnmower with the whip and it didn't work out.
 Lawnmower encourages early acceleration and the whip late acceleration, and between them lies a desert of deceleration.

 Then came the power pocket, spin-and-throw and the realization that one can't do an X-step on a straight line (your feet need space!).
 You get the point.
 There are many, many solutions offered for the backhand problem, and you might end up with an overcomplicated mess for a throw.

-I did.
+What ever you do, don't try to fix your throw by throwing harder.
+That effort will be wasted.

 ## The Brace